Pixel Is Not a Barrier: An Effective Evasion Attack for Pixel-Domain Diffusion Models: Methodology

 \subsection{Threat Model and Problem Setting}

 The malicious user collects an image $\mathbf{x}$ from the internet and uses SDEdit \cite{meng2021sdedit} to generate unauthorized image translations or editing, denoted as $\text{SDEdit}(\mathbf{x}, t)$, that manipulates the original input image $\mathbf{x}$.

-Our work aims to safeguard the input image $\mathbf{x}$ from the authorized manipulations by crafting an adversarial image $\mathbf{x}^{\adv}$ by adding imperceptible perturbation to disrupt the reverse diffusion process of SDEdit for corrupted editions.

-For example, we want the main object of the image, e.g., the cat in the source image $\mathbf{x}$ as shown in Figure~\ref{concept} unable to be reconstructed by the reverse diffusion process.
+Our work aims to safeguard the input image $\mathbf{x}$ from the unauthorized manipulations by crafting an adversarial image $\mathbf{x}^{\adv}$ through adding imperceptible perturbation to disrupt the reverse diffusion process of SDEdit for corrupted editions.
+For example, we want the main object of the image, e.g., the cat in the source image $\mathbf{x}$ as shown in Figure~\ref{concept} is unable to be reconstructed by the reverse diffusion process.
 Meanwhile, the adversarial image should maintain similarity to the source image to ensure fidelity.
-The reason why we target SDEdit as our threat model is that it is recognized as the most common and general operation in diffusion-based unconditional image translations and conditional image editing.
+The reason why we target SDEdit as our threat model is that it is recognized as the most common and general operation in diffusion-based unconditional image translation and conditional image editing.
 Additionally, it has been incorporated into various editing pipelines~\cite{tsaban2023leditsrealimageediting, zhang2023inversion}.
-Here we focus on the unconditional image translations for our main study, as they are essential in both unconditional and conditional editing pipelines.
+Here we focus on the unconditional image translation for our main study, as they are essential in both unconditional and conditional editing pipelines.
 Formally, our objective to effectively safeguard images while maintaining fidelity is formulated as: